 In general, how to care for leather hiking boots post-cleaning is to apply a leather conditioner to your hiking boots every few months.
 After all, well-cared leather hiking boots feel better on and last longer.

 Conversely, using excessive conditioners might reduce the leather life and weaken its support.
 And remember to avoid using oil treatments designed for work and military boots.
 These oils tend to over-soften and clog the pores of leather hiking boots versus leather conditioners, designed to restore and maintain good flexibility.

 How to Store Hiking Boots:

 It’s best to keep your hiking boots in a dry and open-air place where temperatures won’t fluctuate.
 Similarly, avoid keeping them in plastic bags and super hot, damp, or unventilated spaces.
 In brief, it would not be wise to store them in your closet.

 If you are between trips and won’t use your shoes for a few months, remove the insoles before storing them.
 Make sure they are clean and dry before setting them aside.
-Add a few dryer sheets or odor to the hiking boots and they’re reading for the next adventure.
+Add a few dryer sheets or odor absorbing bags to the hiking boots and they’re reading for the next adventure.

 - Cleaning your hiking shoes is vital if you want them to last longer.

 - Use fresh hiking socks for each day of your hikes.
 You’ll feel better and your shoes won’t be as smelly.

-- Make sure you only use hiking shoes, hiking sandals, or hiking boots for hiking.
+- Make sure you only use hiking shoes, sports sandals, or hiking boots for hiking.
 Your running shoes or walking sneakers do not have enough support or traction to grip the trails.